-2017) Some other medical conditions can cause symptoms similar to epilepsy.
-This can make it difficult to diagnose.
-So, an epilepsy specialist will make a diagnosis based mainly on your symptoms.
+There are a number of conditions that can cause symptoms similar to epilepsy, so it can take a while to diagnose.
+The epilepsy specialist will make a diagnosis mainly based on your symptoms.
 They may also arrange for you to have some tests.

 - Taking a detailed diary of your seizures to your appointments.
 This should show the dates, times and a description of what happened, and how you felt before and after

 - Taking someone with you who has seen your seizures.
 Alternatively, a written description from someone who has seen your seizures would be really helpful

 - Taking some video clips of your seizures to the appointment, if possible

 Tests used in the diagnosis of epilepsy